carl-wallace/rust-pki/certval/README.md

 ## Minimum Supported Rust Version

-This crate requires **Rust 1.56** at a minimum.
+This crate requires **Rust 1.65** at a minimum.

-We may change the MSRV in the future, but it will be accompanied by a minor version bump.
+The MSRV may change in the future, but it will be accompanied by a minor version bump.

 ## License